sass/sass/doc-src/SASS_CHANGELOG.md

   and can now be configured to output to any IO object.
 This can help services and processes that wrap Sass compilation reliably extract warnings in a concurrent environment.
+* Setting the numeric precision by assigning to `Sass::Script::Value::Number.precision` is now thread safe.
+To set for all threads, be sure to set the precision on the main thread.

 ## 3.4.22 (28 March 2016)